Priory Woods School & Art College Local Offer Identification of need

 - Open events are held in the summer term so parents can meet their child’s teachers and look at their work in different subject areas.

-- Home school diaries are used to support communication between home and school and parents are encouraged to use these where appropriate.
+- The Class Dojo app, or if requested home school diaries, are used to support communication between home and school and parents are encouraged to use these where appropriate.

 - Parents are invited into school regularly to share in a range of activities which include; religious festivals, performances, coffee mornings and art exhibitions.